vsm/vsm-dictionary-combiner/README.md

 Note that you should **always include** all other vsm-dictionaries that the combiner package will use either by using `require()` (in Node.js) or by including the specific script source for each package in the HTML header.
+See the `combiner+vsm-box.test.html` file in the `test` directory for a demo of the `vsm-dictionary-combiner` integrated in a [vsm-box](https://github.com/vsmjs/vsm-box) and how to include the minified distribution built files for each vsm-dictionary.

 ## Specification

 Since the `vsm-dictionary-combiner` follows the parent's class [specification](https://github.com/vsmjs/vsm-dictionary/blob/master/Dictionary.spec.md),